Donald Trump is thinking about reopening the infamous CIA "black site" prisons

-Trump Is Considering Reopening CIA "Black Site" Prisons
+Trump Is Reportedly Considering Reopening CIA "Black Site" Prisons

-A draft executive order follows a suggestion by his new CIA director that be might be open to torture.
+A draft executive order follows a suggestion by his new CIA director that he might be open to torture.

 President Donald Trump is considering reopening the notorious CIA "black site" prisons, undoing the ban imposed by President Barack Obama, after his new CIA director suggested he'd be open to using torture methods on detainees.

 The administration's plans were reported by The New York Times on Wednesday after the paper obtained a draft executive order titled "Detention and Interrogation of Enemy Combatants."
 The order would roll back many of the restrictions on detainee interrogations and detention that Obama put in place, including one that gave the International Committee of the Red Cross access to all detainees in US custody.
+But in his daily press briefing on Wednesday afternoon, White House press secretary Sean Spicer said the draft was "not a White House document."

 The CIA's black sites were a series of facilities located in various countries around the world where the CIA detained, questioned, and often tortured detainees with practices including waterboarding, confinement in small boxes, beatings, and extreme sleep deprivation.
 They were exposed in 2005 by the Washington Post's Dana Priest.

-Note: This story has been updated to include the statement from McCain and the comment from Spicer.